polyfy/polylith/readme.md

    - This is where we work with the code, often via a REPL.
    - It contains all libraries, components and bases in the workspace, which is specified in `./deps.edn`.
    - Any extra code, that is not part of a component or base, lives under the `development` folder.
-2. Any `other` environment:
+2. Any `deployable` environment:
    - Used to build deployable artifacts, e.g.: lambda functions, REST API's, libraries, command line tools, ...and more.
-   - Live under the `environments` directory where each environment has its own directory.
+   - Lives under the `environments` directory where each environment has its own directory.
    - Has a `deps.edn` config file that specifies which libraries, component and bases that are included.
-   - It can optionally have a `resources` directory.
+   - Can optionally have a `resources` directory.
-   - If it has any tests of its own, they will live in the `test` directory under e.g. `environments/my-env`.
+   - If it has any tests of its own, they will live in the `test` directory, e.g. `environments/my-env/test`.
-   - It's discouraged to have a `src` directory since all production code should only live in components and bases.
+   - It's discouraged to have a `src` directory since all production code should normally only live in components and bases.

 Let's create an environment, by executing the [create e](#create-e) command:
 ```sh